How to launch and operate your own station

 The MV Communicator was the base for ELEVEN radio stations during its time on the North Sea, inland in Holland on the IJsselmeer and in Scapa Flow.
 She saw fun, adventure, action and thrilling drama.
 Read all about it with stories told by the engineers, station owners and DJs who were there.

 This book has all the rip-roaring contents of a pirate tale of old, but this all really happened around the North Sea in recent memory.
 Discover what really happened on the ship, from the mouths of those who did it!

 Laser Radio Programming book describes the radio programming policies and techniques of the major offshore stations, but especially Radio Caroline, Laser and the Laser project's 'grandad' whose style and fresh format inspired the founders, 1966 super station - Swinging Radio England.

 The Laser Radio Programming book covers both of the 80s incarnations of the station - Laser 558 and Laser Hot Hits.

-In 1995 Paul Rusling co-edited a book with his daughter Dawn called Who's Who in British Radio.
+In 1995 Paul Rusling and his daughter Dawn co-edited a book called Who's Who in British Radio.
 This was a directory of people working in the radio business, in front of and behind the microphone.
 This sold so well they published a further edition in 2002 which was around 600 pages long.

 Who's Who in British Radio 2002 met with considerable success, despite its hefty price tag of £29.95 per copy.
 For many years it has been an important reference work for people in the radio business.